WatChMaL/CNN_barrel/README.md

 - `-vlb #integer` specifies the batch size during validation.
 By default this is set to `1000`.
 The config option for this flag is `batch_size_val`.
 - `-tsb #integer` specifies the batch size during testing.
 By default this is set to `1000`.
 The config option for this flag is `batch_size_test`.
 - Note: the batch size should never exceed the dataset size.
 - `-sap #path` specifies the directory into which to save the training engine output data.
 This directory will be located inside `USER/` and has a default name of `save_path`.
 The config option for this flag is `save_path`.
+This directory is used as the target directory within which to search for plotting data.
 - `-dsc #description` specifies a subdirectory under `save_path` to save data from a particular run.
 By default this is set to `data_description`.
 The config option for this flag is `data_description`.
 - `-ret #state file` specifies the path to a state file from which to restore the weights in the neural net.
 By default the state is not loaded.
 The config option for this flag is `restore_state`.